 Instructions

-- Slice the rhubarb into 1/2" thick slices and toss with 1 cup of the sugar and a pinch of salt in a large saucepan.
+- Slice 1 pound rhubarb into ½" thick slices and toss with 1 cup of the sugar and ⅛ teaspoon table salt in a large saucepan.
 Cover the pan and set the rhubarb aside for 1 hour to macerate.

-- Slice the strawberries and place them in a large bowl, toss in 1/4 cup of the granulated sugar.
+- Slice 1 pound strawberries and place them in a large bowl, toss in 1/4 cup of the granulated sugar.
 Set aside.

 - Cook the rhubarb over medium heat until boiling.
 Reduce heat and simmer 5-10 minutes until most of the rhubarb is tender and it's beginning to thicken.
 Set the rhubarb aside to cool to room temperature.